bdjones13/bdjones13.github.io/software/PETLS/_sources/Getting_Started.rst.txt

 Dependencies:

 - CMake >= 3.16.3
-- Eigen 3
+- Eigen 3.4

 .. note::

-   This project downloads and compiles Eigen 3.4 for internal usage (some features new to 3.4 are used), but to call PersistentLaplacian functions you must pass in Eigen matrices, so you must have access to your own version of Eigen 3.
+   This project downloads and compiles Eigen 3.4 for internal usage (some features new to 3.4 are used), but to call PETLS functions you must pass in Eigen matrices, so you must have access to your own version of Eigen 3.
 You likely do not need Eigen 3.4 to use this library.

 If you intend to use the Alpha complex from Gudhi, you will also need the following dependencies at the time of installation: